Former NBA commissioner David Stern dies at 77

-NEW YORK (AP) - David Stern, who spent 30 years as the NBA’s longest-serving commissioner and oversaw its growth into a global power, has died.
+NEW YORK (AP David Stern, who spent 30 years as the NBA's longest-serving commissioner and oversaw its growth into a global power, has died.
+He was 77.

-Former NBA Commissioner David Stern has died.
-In December, he suffered a brain hemorrhage and underwent emergency surgery in New York City.
-(Credit: AP)

 The league says Stern died Wednesday after suffering a brain hemorrhage Dec.
 12.